Update: November 10, 2025

 The White House and USDA are making the cruel decision to force 170,000 Mainers to choose between rent, medicine, heat, or food this holiday season.
 Many people are facing survival choices that we know will increase the need for emergency shelters at a time when capacity and budgets are stretched to their absolute limit.

 This is unconscionable.
 It’s unacceptable that the current Administration has decided that feeding kids and families is less valuable than ballrooms.
-It’s unacceptable that people in power don’t give a damn about the people who are struggling in this country.
+It’s unacceptable that people in power are betraying the people who are struggling in this country to promote their own self-serving agendas.
 The amount of money raised for that ballroom would pay for every pantry, emergency shelter, and domestic violence shelter in Maine.
 For years.

 By refusing to pay SNAP benefits and fighting against feeding people every step of the way, the Administration is causing harm to our friends, family members, and next-door neighbors.
 People who work hard at their jobs (75%), grandparents and other older adults (43%), and households with kids (33%).